 Why Forbearance and Not Payment Forgiveness

 We know that some announcements in the news may have led you to believe that your mortgage company can waive your upcoming payments or offer payment forgiveness.
-If your loan is owned by Fannie Mae or Freddie Mac, or if you have an FHA, VA, or USDA loan, waivers or payment forgiveness is not available, regardless of who your mortgage company is.
+As we mentioned before, assistance options are determined by the owner of your loan.
+If your loan is federally backed, waivers or payment forgiveness is not available, regardless of who your mortgage company is.
 The CARES Act (recently enacted federal legislation) mandates forbearance for these types of loans as an immediate relief option for homeowners who need assistance.

 What to Do If You’re Experiencing Extra Long Hold Times